|

 At this time it was elevated on a Portland Stone base.
 There are

-four sirens in bronze, seated astride dolphins, between which is
+four sirens in bronze, seated astride dolphins, between which are

 tier, are seated putti, each holding a fish.
 The figure (actually